July 8, 2016

 Every weigh in is a nightmare on this scale because no matter how large my obsession with that number was, it could never outweigh the clinic’s.
 You were “good” if the number was the right one, and “bad” if it wasn’t.
 To them, I’m a statistic.
 My success with the number on the scale means one more notch in their belt of one more person either becoming a success story or a failure.

-Even when I hit their goals, they do not praise me in any way.
-They never tell me I’m doing a good job with my weight and obviously following their program.
+Even when I hit their goals, they do not praise me.
+They never told me I was doing a good job with my weight and obviously following their program.
 I wonder what they are striving for.
 What sort of “perfection” do I need to be?

 I was escorted back to the exam room where my husband was sitting on a giant chair, his hand open so I could put mine in his.